certainlyNotHeisenberg/metaphysics/README.md

 # _Metaphysics_

 _Metaphysics_ is a pair of sculptures I made.
 This bare bones repository stores `metaphysics.py`, the code I wrote to help me create them.
-Feel free to run it yourself and improve on it if you're inspired!
+Feel free to run it yourself and improve on it if you're inspired to!

 Visit [https://www.LiamHaleMcCarty.com/metaphysics/](https://www.liamhalemccarty.com/metaphysics/) for lots more information about this project.